LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 Many users miss the ability to use a mouse or simply copy/paste lines from files without bewildering keyboard shortcuts.

 Fortunately, there are myriad text editors available.
-Many of the more popular options are available to you on campus machines and can be installed on your person computers as well!
+Many of the more popular options are available to you on campus machines and can be installed on your personal computers as well!
 These editors offer many features that may (hopefully) already be familiar to you.
 Such features include: